 NOTE: The calculator above fails in most cases and it has dramatically been improved in the Spot Stars Calculator included in PhotoPills.
 Check next section for more accurate results.

 When shooting the Milky way, the longer you keep the shutter open the better, with only one limitation: star trails.

-Just introduce focal length and minimum declination of the stars that are captured in your frame to calculate the maximum exposure time to get stars as spots.
+To calculate the maximum exposure time using the calculator above just introduce focal length and minimum declination of the stars that are captured in your frame.

 The first exposure time you get is less accurate (500 rule) but useful when you don't know the minimal star declination.
 Basically, to determine the optimal length of exposure, you take 500 and divide it by the effective focal length of the lens (Exposure time = 500/[crop-factor × focal length]).
 Thus, the shorter the focal length the longer the shutter speed, and the better images you’ll get.